Features

 Orthogonal Edge Editing

-While snapping helps to create edges with only 90° bends, that property is lost when moving the nodes at either end, and snapping also doesn't ensure that an edge is always orthogonal.
+While snapping helps to create edges with only 90° bends, that property is lost when moving the nodes at either end, and snapping also doesn't guarantee that an edge is always orthogonal.
 Orthogonal edge editing ensures that no matter how the diagram is edited, edges that are orthogonal will stay that way.

 Edge segments can also be moved without disrupting their orientation.